 Perhaps you don’t like your daughter’s boyfriend.
 He texts her constantly and has pulled her away from her friends, family and former activities.
 He puts her down and she’s become sullen and withdrawn.
 The relationship just doesn’t seem healthy to you.

 Your parental instincts are likely right.
-According to Domestic Violence Services, Inc. – a non-profit agency providing confidential advocacy, support and emergency services for survivors of domestic, sexual and dating violence and stalking, nearly 1.5 million high school students nationwide experience physical abuse from a dating partner in a single year.
-Only 33% of teens who were in an abusive relationship ever told anyone about the abuse.
+According to national teen dating violence statistics from LoveIsRespect and the Centers for Disease Control and Prevention (CDC), nearly 1.5 million high school students experience physical abuse from a dating partner each year.
+These national data also show that only about one-third of teens in abusive relationships ever tell anyone about the abuse.

 READ MORE: Learn the signs of human trafficking